Rockport Schoolhouse

 A ghostly teacher sits inside the schoolhouse during Frightmares in 2015.
 Creepy dolls were added the following season.
 Photo: B. Miskin

-The Lagoon History Project is a non-profit resource for info about Lagoon Amusement Park, unaffiliated with Lagoon Corporation.
-Thanks to your donations and other support, this resource is made available for free, without all the intrusive ads, pop-ups and cookies found on so many other websites today.
+Did you notice all of the annoying ads and pop-ups on this website?
+That’s because there aren’t any.
+The Lagoon History Project is a non-profit resource for info about Lagoon Amusement Park and is not owned or funded by Lagoon.
+Because of your donations and other support, this resource is made available to use for free, without a paywall, intrusive ads, pop-ups and cookies found on so many other websites today.

-You can help keep it that way by donating via Venmo or PayPal…
+You can help make sure it stays this way by donating through Venmo or PayPal…

 MORE FROM LHP